NetOpWibby/vne/README.md

 }
 ```

+Variables with names differentiated by numbers are intelligently placed into an array for easy iteration.
+A use case would be a handful of tokens you want to have admin access to your API.

-Any variable in your `.env` file with a `-` or `.` gets placed into a nested object for easy querying.
+Other variables in your `.env` file with a `-` or `.` gets placed into a nested object for easy querying.
 That way, you will be able to do something like this (check the `url` parameter):

 ```javascript
 return new Promise((resolve, reject) => {